 Wilmington Forge, W. F. & S. H. Weston, Wilmington, Essex county.
-Rebuilt in 1874; 4 fires and one hammer; water-power; product, charcoal blooms for boiler plate and steel, made from Keene ore; brand, two W's in circles.
+Rebuilt in 1874; 4 fires and one hammer; water-power; product, charcoal blooms for boiler plate and for miscellaneous steel purposes, made from Keene ore; brand, two W's in circles.
+Idle in 1887.
 See Keene Forge.

-Wood, (William W.,) Wood's Falls, Clinton county.
+William W. Wood, Wood's Falls, Clinton county.
 Built in 1863, and rebuilt in 1872; 10 fires, (3 of which are knobbling fires,) one run-out fire, one cupola for casting, and 2 hammers; water-power; product, charcoal blooms, made from ore and occasionally from scrap iron; annual capacity, 4,000 net tons.
 See Rolling Mills.

-Number of forges in New York: 27.
+Number of forges in New York: 22.

 Rockaway Direct Process Iron and Steel Company, Rockaway, Morris county.
-One Wilson deoxidizer and one steam hammer; product, charcoal blooms for steel purposes, made from ore.
+Office, 32 Warren st., New York.
+One Wilson deoxidizer, one steam hammer, and one scrap furnace; product, charcoal blooms for steel purposes, made from ore, and scrap bars.
+William A. Torrey, Manager.
 See Rolling Mills.

 Number of direct-process works in New Jersey: one.

-Carbon Iron Company of Pennsylvania, West Middlesex, Mercer county.
-Use the Eames graphite process.
+Raymond, (C. M.,) West Middlesex, Mercer county.
+Built to produce iron direct from the ore.
+Idle.
 See Rolling Mills.

 Number of direct-process works in Pennsylvania: one.